freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/accessibility-quiz/part-030.md

 # --description--

-Although not required, it is still best-practice to explicitly link a `label` with its corresponding `input` element.
+Although not required for `label` elements with a nested `input`, it is still best-practice to explicitly link a `label` with its corresponding `input` element.

 Link the `label` elements with their corresponding `input` elements.